Access Server Deployment

 The ovpn-init utility asks a few questions regarding what IP address and port should be used for the Access Server Admin Web UI, what user credentials should be used to log on to the Admin Web UI to administer the Access Server, information about licensing, and whether you are setting this up as a primary or secondary node (you will usually select primary unless using a failover or cluster setup).

 5. Administrator uses Admin Web UI to complete configuration

 The administrator uses a Web browser to open the URL of the OpenVPN Access Server.
 The administrator logs in with the root username and password of the machine, and adjusts settings on the pages of the Admin Web UI.
-At a minimum, the administrator enters the license key on the License page and then starts the VPN Server.
+At a minimum, the administrator enters the license key on the Activation page and then starts the VPN Server.